 More attention has been directed at the health of former college and professionals athletes.
-Data regarding the use of painkilling medications, the rates of chronic health conditions such as osteoarthritis, and the rates of disability have made many question whether playing sports is worth the risk to your health.
+Data regarding the use of painkilling medications, the rates of chronic health conditions such as osteoarthritis, and the rates of disability have made many question whether the rush to return to play sports is worth the risk to your health.

 Former NFL players are the best example of these concerns.
 88% of former NFL players claimed that they had excellent health at the beginning of their careers.
 That number dropped to 13% after their playing days were over.